 Teachit's editorial policy

-When considering resources for publication, the content team looks at:
+When considering resources for publication, our editorial team looks at:

 - Intent.
 Who is the resource for?
 What is the learning objective?
-What is the outcome?
+What is the learning outcome?

 - Context.
 Does the resource work in a variety of different classroom contexts?